B A H A T I

 © Nondumiso Shange

-Bahati Simoens is a Belgian-Congolese artist, currently based in Johannesburg (South Africa).
+Bahati Simoens is a Belgian-Congolese artist based in Johannesburg, South Africa.

-Bahati exaggerates the presence (physical, spiritual, emotional) of black people in the form of large bodies, making her subjects unmissable and certainly unforgettable.
-Bahati’s tiny, undetectable heads are a reminder to not get lost in the ego of the mind but to use the mind as an intelligent and empowering tool.
+Bahati’s striking figures, monumental in form with intentionally small, almost imperceptible heads, demand presence.
+Their exaggerated scale speaks to physical, emotional, and spiritual visibility, while Bahati’s tiny, undetectable heads are a reminder to not get lost in the ego of the mind but to use the mind as an intelligent and empowering tool.

 Bahati’s work has been featured on The New York Times, WePresent, ItsNiceThat, Metal Magazine and Inbtwn Magazine.
 As well as collaborations with INQUE magazine, Selfridges, Nataal, Jacob Banks and Jack Davison/LooseJoints.